 maple syrup being drizzled onto a stack of gluten free pancakes

-I’ve somehow landed deep inside #dinerTok on TikTok where I find myself watching diner cooks flip everything from blueberry-studded pancakes to a mass of over-easy-eggs with the flip of a wrist on enormous black top griddles.
+I’ve somehow landed on #dinerTok in TikTok where I find myself watching diner cooks flip everything from blueberry-studded pancakes to a dozen over-easy-eggs with the flip of a wrist on enormous black top griddles.

 It’s oddly satisfying?